LGBTQ Singaporeans welcome sex law repeal, decry marriage exclusion

 Issued on: Modified:

-Singapore (AFP) – Singapore's LGBTQ community on Monday welcomed the government's plan to decriminalise gay sex but warned that upholding the traditional definition of marriage would only promote further inequality.
+Singapore (AFP) – Singapore's LGBTQ community on Monday welcomed the government's plan to decriminalise gay sex but warned that amending the constitution to enshrine the traditional definition of marriage would promote further inequality.

-Prime Minister Lee Hsien Loong announced on Sunday that the city-state would repeal the colonial-era law, but said the definition of marriage as being between a man and a woman will be kept to allay fears of "a drastic shift in our societal norms".

-Section 377A of Singapore's penal code penalises sex between men with up to two years in jail.
+Prime Minister Lee Hsien Loong announced Sunday that the city-state would repeal the colonial-era law, section 377A, which penalises sex between men with up to two years in jail.

-Gay rights campaigners have long said the law runs counter to the affluent city-state's vibrant culture and have unsuccessfully challenged the law in court.
+Gay rights campaigners have long said section 377A runs counter to the affluent city-state's vibrant culture and have unsuccessfully challenged the law in court.

-Describing the repeal as the result of an "arduous" struggle, Tan said "we can progressively dismantle the impediments to the visibility and progress of queer citizens".

-While the law remained on the books, no one had been arrested or charged under Article 377A in Singapore for more than a decade, activists say.
+"Removing the stigma wrought by Section 377A would make it easier for more closeted gay men to come out and embrace their sexuality instead of hiding their identities in shame, together with all the psychological damage that it causes," he told AFP.

+"Too many elderly LGBT people are living their lives alone and it would be a tragedy if most died solitary and uncared for."

-Sunday's announcement also put barriers on the path to full marriage equality.
+Despite the repeal, Lee's announcement Sunday also put barriers on the path to full marriage equality.

-Lee said national policies such as those covering access to subsidised public housing and adoption rules will continue to be based on the traditional definition of marriage.

-As it stands, people can still challenge the constitutionality of the definition.
-Lee, however, said that doing so would risk the court stepping into policy-making.
+At the moment, people can still challenge the constitutionality of the definition of marriage, but Lee said doing so would risk the court stepping into policy-making.

 "Judges interpret and apply the law...
 They have neither the expertise nor the mandate to settle political questions, nor rule on social norms and values," Lee said.